Iguana: As food

 Iguanas have historically featured in the culinary traditions of Mexico and Central America.
-Iguana meat is also consumed in parts of the United States, Dominican Republic, and Puerto Rico.
+Iguana meat is also consumed in parts of the Dominican Republic and United States (such as Puerto Rico).

-Also, the eggs of iguana are consumed in some parts of Latin America, such as Nicaragua and Colombia.
+Iguana eggs are consumed in some parts of Latin America, such as Nicaragua and Colombia.

 Ecology

-As large herbivores, iguanas are important members of the ecosystems they live in, especially on islands were often they are the largest native terrestrial species.
+As large herbivores, iguanas are important members of the ecosystems they live in, especially on islands where they often are the largest native terrestrial species.
 Given their life history characteristics their impact on other species is high.
-By eating leaves and flowers they promote plant growth and flowering, and by eating fruits and seeds they aid the dispersal of these seeds and in that process can also aid for example seed germination.
+By eating leaves and flowers they promote plant growth and flowering, and by eating fruits and seeds they aid in seed dispersal and germination.
 The large number of eggs that female iguanas lay provides high amounts of protein for predators that either target the eggs while these are incubating, or that feed on baby iguanas once they emerge.
 Also, the nests that female iguanas dig (including the tunnels) create complex underground systems with looser soil that other species can utilize; a recent study found that females of the Lesser Antillean iguana can lay their clutches at a depth of 1.65 meter underground.